VictorGamer072YT/VictorGamer072YT.github.io/index.md

 What are the requirements?
 ===============================================================================
-You need a PS Vita or PSTV running system firmware **3.60**.
-Unfortunately, it is not possible to run HENkaku on any device running a higher firmware version and it is also not possible to downgrade your system firmware.
+You need a PS Vita or PS Vita TV running system firmware **higher than 3.51**, this page only fully supports system version **3.60**, if you have a device in a higher version, check out [vita.hacks.guide](https://vita.hacks.guide).

 In order to transfer homebrew to your device, you also need a FTP client for your computer.
 We recommend [FileZilla](https://sourceforge.net/projects/filezilla/).
 Finally, you need an internet connection to install HENkaku.